 Like Coinbase, Kraken has never been hacked and offers some of the best overall safety features for investors.
 It keeps 95% of its coins in offline, air-gapped, cold storage cages under 24/7 surveillance by armed guards.

-Kraken is also the first every crypto company to receive a real US banking license and plans to become a global crypto bank for all its customers in the coming years.
+Kraken is also the first ever crypto company to receive a real US banking license and plans to become a global crypto bank for all its customers in the coming years.
+Kraken is also licensed in Europe by the Financial Conduct Authority (FCA), the UK’s primary financial regulatory watchdog.

 Bitpanda: Best European crypto exchange